Trevor Moore (comedian)

-Trevor Paul Moore (April 4, 1980 – August 7, 2021) was an American comedian, actor, writer, director, and producer.
-He was known for being one of the founding members—alongside Sam Brown and Zach Cregger—of the New York City-based comedy troupe the Whitest Kids U' Know (WKUK), who had their own sketch comedy series on IFC that ran for five seasons.
+Trevor Paul Moore (April 4, 1980 – August 7, 2021) was an American comedian, actor, filmmaker, and musician.
+He was a founding member of the comedy troupe The Whitest Kids U' Know (WKUK), alongside Sam Brown, Zach Cregger, Timmy Williams and Darren Trumeter.
+The troupe had a sketch comedy series which aired for five seasons on IFC from March 2007 until June 2011.

 Early life

-Moore was born in Montclair, New Jersey.
-His parents are former Christian folk-rock singers Mickey and Becki Moore who were successful in the 1980s, their single "Love Song for Number Two" having reached No. 2 on the U.S. Christian charts.
-Because he traveled a lot on tour with his family, he changed schools constantly, going to about five different schools.
-By the age of 15, he became a published cartoonist after compiling his early work in a book called Scraps.
-At 16, Moore created the comic strip Cuddy for the now-defunct newspaper The Charlottesville Observer in Charlottesville, Virginia.
+Moore was born in Montclair, New Jersey, and grew up in rural Virginia, outside of Charlottesville.
+His parents are former Christian folk-rock singers Mickey and Becki Moore, who were successful in the 1980s, their single "Love Song for Number Two" having reached No. 2 on the U.S. Christian charts.
+Because he traveled a lot on tour with his family, he changed schools constantly, attending roughly five different schools.
+By the age of 14, he became the youngest published cartoonist in America after his comic Scraps was published by the Poindexter Press of Trevilians in 1994.
+At 16, Moore regularly published his comic strip Cuddy in the now-defunct newspaper The Charlottesville Observer.

-Moore attended high school at the Covenant School in Charlottesville, and by the time he was 18 he graduated while also developing personal projects.
-Moore started out as a broadcasting major at Virginia Commonwealth University, and while he originally wanted to study journalism and political science, he chose film in the end.
-Moore, like his future Whitest Kids U' Know companions Sam Brown and Zach Cregger, studied at the School of Visual Arts in Manhattan, where he majored in film with a BFA and graduated cum laude.
+Moore attended high school at the Covenant School in Charlottesville.
+He then enrolled as a broadcasting major at Virginia Commonwealth University where he originally intended to study journalism and political science.
+He ultimately studied at the School of Visual Arts in Manhattan, where he majored in film with a BFA and graduated cum laude.

 Career

 1990s

-From 1997 to 1998, his show The Trevor Moore Show ran on public-access television in Charlottesville, Virginia.
-It garnered a following among the local college community, and by the time he was 18, Moore was offered a deal by Pax-TV (now Ion Television).
+From 1996 to 1998, his show The Trevor Moore Show aired on CPA-TV, the public access station in Charlottesville, Virginia.
+It garnered a following among the local college community, and at age 18, Moore was offered a deal by the former Pax TV affiliate, WADA-LP.
 The show lasted sixteen episodes, featuring sketches like "Hey Hey, Who Died Today?" (a parody newscast from the local senior citizens' home) and the "Walking-Talking Box", but was cancelled due to what was deemed offensive material and a mistake regarding the programming of the show, namely being broadcast too early for its rating.
 It was his belief that the show would only air at night, but halfway through the first season he found out that it was being rerun at 9 a.m. on Saturday mornings.

 Later, Moore went on to work at the cable TV startup company ImaginAsianTV as a producer and writer for Jimbo Matison's Uncle Morty's Dub Shack, a comedy show that involved comedians performing sketches and re-voicing and parodying old Asian movies.